 To be considered for an ACM SIGHPC / Intel Computational & Data Science Fellowship, a nomination must meet the following requirements:

 - The candidate must be:

-- Currently enrolled in a graduate program or accepted to begin in one no later than October 15 of the year in which they are nominated
+- Currently enrolled in a graduate program, or accepted to begin one, no later than October 15 of the year in which they are nominated

 - Pursuing a graduate degree – Master’s, PhD, or equivalent – in computational or data science (although the formal name of the program may be somewhat different; see main webpage for examples)

 - Less than halfway through her/his planned program of study (with preference given to students who are still early in their studies)

 - A woman and/or a member of a racial/ethnic group that is currently underrepresented in the computing field in the country where the student will earn the degree